Shlomi Dolev

 Shlomi Dolev (שלומי דולב; born December 5, 1958) is a Rita Altura Trust Chair Professor in Computer Science at Ben-Gurion University of the Negev (BGU) and the head of the BGU Negev Hi-Tech Faculty Startup Accelerator.

 Biography

-Shlomi Dolev received B.Sc. in Civil Engineering and B.A. in Computer Science in 1984 and 1985, and his M.Sc. and D.Sc. in computer science in 1990 and 1992 from the Technion Israel Institute of Technology.
-From 1992 to 1995 he was at Texas A&M University as a visiting research specialist.
+Shlomi Dolev received B.Sc. in Civil Engineering in 1984, B.A. in Computer Science in 1985, and his M.Sc. and D.Sc. in computer science in 1990 and 1992 respectively from the Technion Israel Institute of Technology.
+From 1992 to 1995, he was at Texas A&M University as a visiting research specialist.

 Academic career

 In 1995 Dolev joined the Department of Mathematics and Computer Science at BGU.
 He was the founder and first department head of the Computer Science Department, established in 2000.
 After 15 years, the department was ranked among the first 150 best departments in the world.

 He is the author of Self-Stabilization published by MIT Press in 2000.
 From 2011 to 2014, Dolev served as Dean of the Natural Sciences Faculty.
 From 2010 he has served for six years, as the Head of the Inter University Computation Center of Israel.